effozen/eslint-plugin-fsd-lint/README.md

 <br/>

 ### 6️⃣ fsd/no-global-store-imports
-Forbids direct imports of global state (store).
+Forbids direct imports of global state (store).<br/>
-✅ Allowed: Using useStore or useSelector
+✅ Allowed: Using useStore or useSelector<br/>
-❌ Not Allowed: Direct imports of the store
+❌ Not Allowed: Direct imports of the store<br/>

 ```javascript
 // ❌ Incorrect (direct import of store)